thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 I've tried many times to submit "*Feature Branching is Evil*" at what I call pure developer-oriented conferences like NDC, OreDev, Devoxx, BuildStuff.
-In my humble opinion, this the audience that needs to hear this.
+In my humble opinion, it is that audience that needs to hear this.
 As opposed to agile, XP or software-crafts conferences where I have the impression to preach in front of the convinced.
 But, "*Feature Branching is Evil*" was always rejected.
 I do not know why.
 Obviously, these conferences do not give you any